edgedb/easy-edgedb/chapter9/index.md

   } filter .name like 'Lucy%';
 ```

-And this does indeed print her out with her three lovers.
+And this does indeed return Lucy with a link to her three lovers.

 ```
 {